jkingportfolio/CI_PP3_Taco_Trailer/README.md

 #### Welcome message invalid input feedback

-The welcome message invalid input feedback is featured welcome page and will alert users of an invalid option entry.
+The welcome message invalid input feedback is featured on the welcome page and will alert users of an invalid option entry.

 <details>
 <summary>Welcome message invalid input image</summary>